Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-truncate-text-with-ellipsis.md

 ### Webkit Flexbox Truncate CSS

-We can do one solution, and it is by far the easiest, which is using the old webkit/flexbox way.
+We can do one solution, which is by far the easiest, using the old webkit/flexbox way.

-> Update: This is the most modern and adviced way of doing it.
+> Update: This is the most modern and advised way.
 [Read the full article here](https://daily-dev-tips.com/posts/css-modern-multi-line-ellipsis/)

 ```css
 .line-clamp {